labgem/microscope-user-doc/docs/content/overview/interface.rst

 How to filter results?
 ----------------------

-Each result table provides a text area called «Search:» .
+Each result table provides a text area called «*Search*:» .
 Enter some characters into this box in order to filter results: each row matching your keywords will be kept, whereas the others will be hidden dynamically.

 .. image:: img/img4.png